mitotic/slidoc/README.md

 which are not case-sensitive.
 If a correct answer option includes a space (e.g., `T Rex`, it is compared to the user response with normalized spaces, i.e, `T Rex` would be considered correct, but not `TRex`.
-If the correct option does not include a space, then all spaces are stripped from the user response before comparison, i.e., `T.Rex` and `T. Rex` would be considered correct.
+If the correct answer option does not include a space, such as the answer to a coding question, then all spaces are stripped from the user response before comparison, i.e., `T.Rex` and `T. Rex` would be considered correct.

 ---